GIScience/gis-training-resource-center/_sources/content/Wiki/en_qgis_graduated_wiki.md

 ## The number of classes

-- Deciding on the number of classes, and where the ranges for the different classes lie, has profound impact on the resulting map.
+- Deciding on the number of classes, and where the ranges for the different classes lie, has a profound impact on the resulting map.
 - There are seven ways in QGIS to split quantitative data into classes.
 - The four most important ones are: Equal intervals, Quantile, Natural breaks, Manual.
 - In general, you should limit the number of classes between 3 to 9.